 Some popular examples of industrial REITs include:

-Tip: For other ways to invest in this sector, you can research and track industrial goods stocks on eToro.
+Tip: For other ways to invest in this sector, research and track industrial goods stocks on eToro.

 What are Office REITs?